 I believe there are two kinds of “feeling good”.

 The first would be the kind that is enslaving.
-You feel good for a while but eventually you feel worse than before you felt good.
+You feel good for a while but eventually you feel worse than before.
 It’s unconsciously digging your own grave.
 The second would be the kind that is liberating.
 You feel good while having/doing the thing that makes you feel good but eventually you feel so much better that you no longer need what initially made you feel good.